-We want our research to have the biggest impact possible.
-We believe that the best way of maximising impact is to provide open and unrestricted access to published research: this facilitates rapid sharing of knowledge and promotes innovation, ultimately ensuring that patients can access better treatments sooner.
+At Cancer Research UK, we believe that the best way of maximising the impact of the research we fund is to provide open and unrestricted access to published research.
+This facilitates rapid sharing of knowledge and promotes innovation, ultimately ensuring that patients can access better treatments sooner.

 Cancer Research UK:

 - Requires electronic copies of any research papers that have been accepted for publication in a peer-reviewed journal, and acknowledge Cancer Research UK funding, to be made available through Europe PubMed Central (Europe PMC) as soon as possible and no later than 6 months after publication.

 - Encourages Cancer Research UK funded researchers to select publishing routes that ensure the work is available immediately on publication in its final published form, wherever such options exist for their journal of choice and are compliant with our policy*.

 - Encourages, and where an article processing charge is paid, requires, research papers to be licensed using the Creative Commons Attribution licence (CC-BY)**, so they may be freely copied and reused (for example, for text- and data-mining purposes), providing that the original authors are properly credited.